 Section 903.2 of the International Building Code is supplemented with the following:

 All occupancies (IBC 903.2.13).
-An automatic sprinkler system shall be installed in ((residential units and accessory)) the habitable space of structures built under the International Residential Code ((as follows:
+An automatic sprinkler system shall be installed in ((residential units and accessory structures built)) buildings constructed under the International Residential Code ((as follows:

 1. If the gross floor area exceeds 2,500 square feet (including attached garages) without adequate fire flow except as cited in K.C.C.
 17.08.030;